 With symptoms such as these, one could easily surmise that it might be the flu.
 Perhaps the common cold.
 Possibly even Covid-19 or tuberculosis.

 Three weeks pass by but the initial symptoms have not completely resolved.
-Additional symptoms have now included weight loss, chest pain, blood-tinged coughs, and skin lesions in the skull and spine.
+Additional symptoms may include weight loss, chest pain, blood-tinged coughs, and skin lesions in the skull and spine.
 The worker has become extremely weak and unable to work so he reports it to his boss.
 His boss then tells him to see the designated healthcare facility to be evaluated and hopefully treated.

 The doctor’s initial diagnosis was pneumonia but eventually recommends further diagnostic testing due to the presence of skin rashes.
 After a positive skin test, blood test, and routine chest x-ray, the results come in.
 The worker is informed that he has contracted coccidioidomycosis, which is more commonly referred to as the Valley Fever.